Women Veterans Health Care

-- Check out VA's National Center for PTSD's mobile apps to practice self-care at your convenience.
+- VA's National Center for PTSD's mobile apps to practice self-care at your convenience.
 Apps include:

 - VA Mindfulness Coach App.
 This app can teach you strategies to ground yourself in the present moment to reduce stress and cope with unpleasant thoughts and emotions.

-- Check out VA's Whole Health Library for quick and easy tools you can use to improve your self-care routine
+- VA's Whole Health Library for quick and easy tools you can use to improve your self-care routine

 - What is Mindfulness